IQSS/dataverse/doc/sphinx-guides/source/admin/harvestclients.rst

 Each harvesting client run logs a separate file per run to the app server's default logging directory (``/usr/local/payara5/glassfish/domains/domain1/logs/`` unless you've changed it).
 Look for filenames in the format  ``harvest_TARGET_YYYY_MM_DD_timestamp.log`` to get a better idea of what's going wrong.

-Note that you'll want to run a minimum Dataverse software version of 4.6, optimally 4.18 or beyond, for the best OAI-PMH interoperability.
+Note that you'll want to run a minimum Dataverse Platform version of 4.6, optimally 4.18, for the best OAI-PMH interoperability.